CloudCannon/Jekyll-Tips/_guide/data_files.md

 The way we're going to use Data Files on our site is by adding a map to the contact page with our global offices.

-First we need to create a `_data` directory.
-Now we'll create a CSV file with the latitudes and longitudes of our offices.
-Then create `_data/office_locations.csv` with the following contents:
+First we need a CSV file with the latitudes and longitudes of our offices.
+Create `_data/office_locations.csv` with the following contents:

 {% highlight text %}
 latitude,longitude,name